 Hadar Lev-Tov, MD, MAS, Assistant Professor, Director of the Wound Healing Fellowship Program.
 Dr. Lev-Tov recently joined our faculty after completing his residency at Albert Einstein College of Medicine.
 During his residency, he was awarded the highly competitive Cochrane Scholarship by American Academy of Dermatology, and the Resident of Distinction Award by the National Society for Cutaneous Medicine.
 These prestigious accolades recognize residents who have conducted particularly outstanding research.
 Dr. Lev-Tov’s research interests include comparative of dermatological applications, the use of low-level light therapy to treat scars and other proliferative skin diseases, evaluation of diabetic foot ulcer therapies, and the use of topical beta-blockers for chronic venous leg ulcers.
 More recently, Dr. Lev-Tov and Dr. Kirsner published an article describing evidence-based treatments for diabetic foot ulcers.

-Leigh Nattkemper, PhD, joined our department in 2016 as an Instructor, earned her Bachelor of Science in Microbiology and her Masters of Science in Molecular Medicine from the University of South Florida.
+Leigh Nattkemper, PhD, is an Assistant Professor, earned her Bachelor of Science in Microbiology and her Masters of Science in Molecular Medicine from the University of South Florida.
 She earned a Doctor of Philosophy degree in Biomedical Sciences with a concentration in Neuroscience from Temple University.
 Dr. Nattkemper’s research interests involve the investigation of the neuroanatomy and neurophysiology of chronic pruritus.
 She will work alongside Dr. Gil Yosipovitch in developing a clinical trial program in skin innovation and itch.

 Keyvan Nouri, MD, is a Professor of Clinical Dermatology, Louis C. Skinner, Jr., M.D.
 Endowed Chair in Dermatology, Richard Helfman Professor of Dermatologic Surgery, Chief of Dermatology Services at Sylvester Comprehensive Cancer Center/University of Miami Hospital and Clinics, Director of Mohs, Dermatologic & Laser Surgery Center, Director of Cutaneous Surgical Training and Director of the Dermatology Graduate Education Specialty Training (GEST) Program.
 His research and expertise are in the fields of cutaneous oncology, lasers, dermatologic surgery, and acute wound healing.
 He is an author on nearly 200 peer reviewed articles and over 60 book chapters.
 He is currently funded by industry.
 Dr. Nouri’s research interests involved in identification of molecular pathways common to basal cell carcinoma and squamous cell carcinoma and chronic ulcers.